Winter in Ely

 That spring, Maya may have dealt with her larger sister for good: Six days after she and Nyssa were spayed, Nyssa was found with injuries from an attack so severe she had to be euthanized.
 Maya became the dominant female until her death in 2011.

 But aggression without leadership can doom a wolf, too.
 In 2016, the 4-year-old Great Plains wolf Luna had to be retired because of her intense behavior toward two new Arctic gray wolf pups, Greyson and Axel.

 We were lucky; we got to see all of the wolves, sometimes nearly nose-to-nose but for the plate-glass wall that separates the small auditorium from their home.

-In addition to Greyson and Axel, the exhibit pack includes Boltz, born in 2012 and Luna's littermate; and Denali, Rocky Mountains gray wolf born in 2008.
+In addition to Greyson and Axel, the exhibit pack includes Rieka, born in 2021, and Blackstone and Caz, born in 2022.